-“We have a very specific sound in mind.
+2. “We have a very specific sound in mind.
 How do we know you're the right guy for us?"

 This one is all about good communication, clear direction, and providing me with relevant reference mixes.
 If you want “the snare sound from Album A” and the “bass tone from Album B”, that’s usually enough information to tell me what you need.
 If you’re asking “do I have the skills?”, I would hope that I have done something already to convince you that I do! :) But if there's any doubt, we can always arrange a test mix first!

 3. “Can we join in the mixing process?”

 In the interests of efficiency and avoiding a ‘too many chefs’ situation, I prefer to do the bulk of the initial work by myself.
 But I am completely open to all mixing suggestions if you think you have a helpful solution that I haven’t yet applied (sometimes, a different perspective is what’s needed!).
 And, when minor details need to be handled in a specific way that is difficult to communicate, I offer ‘live mix-streams’, where we can go through a mix together and solve problems in real time.
 If required, I usually reserve these sessions for when the majority of the work has already been done (so towards the end of a mixing process).